Schwarzenau Brethren: Beliefs and practices

 Brethren emphasize simplicity and humility in their life, including their architecture—as exemplified by this simple church built by Dunkers in Germantown, Philadelphia, pictured c.
 1905.

 The beliefs of the Schwarzenau Brethren include triple or trine immersion baptism, which provides that the candidate kneel in water and be immersed, face first, three times in the name of God the Father, the Son and the Holy Spirit; the New Testament as the infallible guide in spiritual matters; communion service celebrated in the evening, accompanied by the love feast; the ceremony of the washing of feet; the salutation of the holy kiss; prayer and anointing with oil over the sick; and nonresistance.
-See also The Brethren Card.
+See also The Brethren's Card.

 Some of the early Schwarzenau Brethren believed in universal restoration, a variant of universal salvation that foretold that after the judgment and harsh punishment described in the New Testament, God's love would one day restore all souls to God.
 Brethren typically kept this teaching to themselves, and it was largely abandoned by the late nineteenth century.
 They were among the first to take Christian universalism to America when they emigrated there.

 The church leaders are ministers, teachers, and deacons, though the name of these servant positions may differ slightly in the various branches.
 The official role of elder, while no longer recognized in many congregations, was formerly the most respected position in the church and performed the overseeing function that other churches may call Bishop.
 Ministers and deacons are elected by the members of the congregation in which they hold membership.
 Ministers preach the Word, baptize, assist deacons in anointing, solemnize marriages, and officiate at communion.
 Deacons serve the church by reading Scripture, leading in song and prayer, arranging for visitation to members or their families during illness or crisis, and often function in the capacity of stewards.